ohspc89/hbcd_motion_postproc/docs/source/introduction.rst

 different positions and collect 10 seconds of data in each position, so just over a minute of data in total (including the time to rotate it).
 It does not matter what order you do this in.

+Data files included in the data release are raw sensor data in `BIDS <https://bids.neuroimaging.io>`_ format for the calibration and 72-hour files for the right and the left leg (:ref:`inputs`), as well as files containing processed data :ref:`outputs`.

 Key references
 --------------